-On today’s date, Canadian Paralympic and Olympic greats helped Canada Post unveil its final two Canada 150 commemorative stamps, these in honour of Canada’s athletes and the country’s success in hosting the Paralympic and Olympic Games.
+On today’s date, Canadian Paralympic and Olympic athletes joined Canada Post in unveiling the final two Canada 150 commemorative stamps, these in honour of Canadian athletes and the country’s success in hosting the Paralympic and Olympic Games.

 The unveiling, which took place at the Canada Post Pacific Processing Centre on 5940 Ferguson Rd. in Richmond, B.C., also marked the official release of the 10-stamp Canada 150 set, which saw its first unveiling in April.